 - must be applied the same way for everyone, as much as possible

 Airlines must clearly display their tariff at their offices and on their websites.

-Your right to a single, all-inclusive ticket price for air travel
+Your right to a single, all-inclusive price for air travel

-There are rules designed to help you determine the total price you have to pay for air travel.
-Any advertising directed at the public for a flight must include the total price you have to pay, including all taxes, fees and charges.
-The advertising must include any limitations on when the flight can be booked and any limits on when you can travel.
-It must also give you access to a breakdown of the taxes, fees and charges.
+There are rules designed to help you know the total price of a ticket for air travel.
+Any advertising for a flight, directed at the public, must include the bottom-line price, including all taxes, fees and charges.
+It must also spell out any limitations on when you can book and when you can travel.
+The ad must also show you where you can find a breakdown of the taxes, fees and charges.

-The total price must be at least as prominent as any other pricing information found in the advertising and must be the first price presented to you.
+The total price must be at least as prominent in the ad as any other pricing information.
+And it must be the first price presented to you.

 These advertising rules apply to travel within Canada or originating in Canada.
-They apply to advertising through any media, including newspapers, TV, radio, online booking systems, the internet and social media.
+They apply to advertising in any media, including newspapers, TV, radio, online booking systems, the internet, and social media.